bassauer-storms-media/wf-request-mapper/README.md

     require_once $currentPage->getFilePath(); // this will automatically send out the content of the 404 page if the page requested and mapped does not exist - otherwise it will deliver the content of the files the mapper mapped
 ```

-### Examples for better understanding what the request mapper is good for
+### Examples for better understanding what the request mapper does for you

-considering the filesys structure given above (see "Simple Example"):
+considering the filesys structure given above (see "Simple usage Example"):

   - Request to: ``/test`` -> will deliver the content of ``pages/test.php``
   - Request to: ``/quxx`` -> will deliver the content of ``pages/404.php`` (because there is no quxx.php in the pages dir)